jdeal/spectra/README.md

 ```

 Note that each spec function is passed a spec function/object, which it can
 treat as the assert object and also call when finished.
+Because of the explicit
+callback, asynchronous functions can easily be tested, and setup work can be
+done ahead of test execution.

-If a map is passed to
-the spec object, it represents a nested spec:
+If a map is passed to the spec object, it represents a nested spec:

 ```js
 module.exports = function (spec){